J-Bockhofer/goe2e/Readme.md

 That's it!

-## Limitations & Future Plans
+## Limitations

-- Only build for the unit testing environment, with plans to adapt it for use in application code.
+- Only build for the unit testing environment, might adapt it for use in application code.

 - No built-in solution for logging response times yet

-- No convenience solution for "environments" yet (passing values between test contexts)

 - Only has functions to deal with JSON encoding for now